taladan/TOP-calculator/README.md

 Special keys are currently "C", "Escape", "Backspace", "Delete".

-- Escape: This will clear the display and dump the value of the global RUNNING_TOTAL to 0, effectively clearing state.
+- Escape: This will clear the display and dump the value of the global CALCULATION_ARRAY to 0, effectively clearing state.
 - C: Same as escape
 - Backspace: remove one character from the rightmost end of the number string